- There are two types of sin described in the Bible: unintentional sin and intentional sin.

 No one, when tempted, should say, “I am being tempted by God”; for God cannot be tempted by evil and he himself tempts no one.
 But one is tempted by one’s own desire, being lured and enticed by it; then, when that desire has conceived, it gives birth to sin, and that sin, when it is fully grown, gives birth to death. —Jas.
 1:13-15, NRSV

-Ultimately, Adam had an evil desire hidden within his heart.
+Ultimately, Adam had an evil desire hidden within his heart — a desire to eat the fruit and join with death.
 Over time, this desire tugged at Adam’s heart until Adam gave in to it.
 When Adam decided to act on this evil desire then suddenly his sin was officially birthed.
 This particular sin then brought about death.

-So God tests our hearts and minds in order to reveal to us what it is that we really value and desire.
+So God tests our hearts and minds in order to reveal to us what it is that we really value, desire and believe.
 How does God do this?
 Easy—“sin is not reckoned when there is no law.”
-Therefore, God establishes a law.
-Notice, the law is not given to Adam because he is Eve’s leader.
+Therefore, God establishes a law. *Notice, the law is not given to Adam because he is Eve’s leader.
 The law is given to test and reveal the state of the heart.

 The One Law: Don’t Eat that Fruit!